Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Explicit Explore, Exploit, or Escape algorithm

 \subsubsection{Uncertainty sets}

-For unknown states, no samples are given at the start of the algorithm, implying that uncertainty sets constructed from their state-action visitations are too wide to provide safety guarantees.
-This section discusses how to construct narrow uncertainty sets to obtain safe behaviour within the unknown states.
+For unknown states, no samples are given at the start of the algorithm, implying that uncertainty sets constructed from their state-action visitations are too large to provide safety guarantees and to make efficient use of exploration attempts.
+This section discusses how to construct narrow uncertainty sets to obtain safe and efficient behaviour within the unknown states.
 We present existing uncertainty sets, including the $(s,a)$-rectangular uncertainty sets (see e.g., \cite{Wiesemann2013,Russel2020}), and the factor matrix representation \citep{Goyal2018}, as well as the use of expert knowledge to provide tight uncertainty sets.
 A gridworld example is then given as an illustration (see Example~\ref{ex: 2}). \paragraph{(s,a)-rectangular sets} The most well-studied class of uncertainty set is the (s,a)-rectangular set, which defines a plausible interval for each $(s,a) \in \mathcal{S} \times \mathcal{A}$.
 An advantage of (s,a)-rectangular set is that they provide various polynomial-time results for robust optimisation \citep{Wiesemann2013,Nilim2005}.
 A simple example is the set based on the L1-norm \citep{Russel2020}, which defines

 for all $(s,a) \in \mathcal{S} \times \mathcal{A}$.
 Traditionally, (s,a)-rectangular uncertainty sets are formed based on Hoeffding's inequality, defining the budget $\psi_{s,a} = \sqrt{\frac{2}{n(s,a)} \ln(\frac{SA2^S}{1 - \delta_{\psi}})}$ based on the number of visitations of the state-action pairs for failure rate $\delta_{\psi}$.
 This will unfortunately not work when the number of visitations is small (or even zero) in unknown states, since then the uncertainty set is prohibitively broad.
-However, a useful alternative for $E^4$ is the Bayesian Credible Region \citep{Russel2019}, which defines the uncertainty set by finding the tightest budget with low posterior belief of failure,
+However, a useful alternative for the unknown states is the Bayesian Credible Region \citep{Russel2019}, which defines the uncertainty set by finding the tightest budget with low posterior belief of failure,